mayu-live/framework/klenod-plan.md

 - 2026-09-06: Added Mayu's Klenod path-gem dependencies, provider boundary, and seeded configuration DSL.
 A focused Mayu test verifies development and runtime provider exports.
 The legacy runtime has intentionally not been switched yet.
+- 2026-09-06: Added Klenod-compatible component state and Klenod custom-element descriptor support in the VDOM.
+Focused component and VDOM suites pass.
+- 2026-09-06: Added a Klenod-Haml integration fixture covering Mayu prop, context, and state receivers through the default provider configuration.